 A last-ditch appeal by TransCanada, the builder of the KXL, failed to pause the process.
 They were hoping that if the process could be suspended until the US federal election in 2016, a Republican might win the white house and pass the pipeline project.

 While the GOP lamented the decision and touted the economic and employment opportunities associated with the project, President Obama, and a number of others, have refuted their rosy assessments.
 According to the White House, only 35 permanent jobs would have been created by the project.
 Here are some of the angry tweets from Republican presidential contenders as reported by Grist:

-Jeb Bush: The Obama Admin’s politically motivated rejection of the Keystone XL Pipeline is a self-inflicted attack on the U.S. economy and jobs.
+Jeb Bush said: The Obama Admin’s politically motivated rejection of the Keystone XL Pipeline is a self-inflicted attack on the U.S. economy and jobs.”